Xeus-Territory/obsidian_world/content/Tech Second Brain/Projects/DevSecOps & System/Researching/Create Free SSL with Let's Encrypt and Certbot.md

 ## Notification will announce if it is done succeed.
 Your cert and inomation of register is created inside the folder /etc/letsencrypt/*fr
 ```

-3. After that your conf of nginx, the certbot will automatically reconfigure your nginx conf file with SSL.
+3. After setting your conf of nginx, the certbot will automatically reconfigure your nginx conf file with SSL.
 Your application will change from HTTP to HTTPS (`# managed by Certbot`) is added.
 You can move this configuration for another route and it will help you reuse your SSL for another subdomain.
 I think this SSL is `wildcard certificate` and you can use it for multiple subdomains with just one certificate.

 4. So reapplied for configuration Nginx by this command